Stacey Richards - Release Teacher (DP on Maternity Leave)

 Helen Moore - Room 11 (Year 7 and 8 Girls Only)

 I love learning new things and try to inspire that in my students.
 Arousing curiosity in the world around us and then teaching the skills to satisfy that curiosity is pretty much my teaching philosophy.
 I have a particular passion for Science and was lucky enough to spend some of 2018 on the Science Teaching Leadership Programme where I worked with the Northland Regional Council for six months as well as regular workshops in Wellington with NZ Royal Society Te Apārangi.
 It was a fantastic experience and I am even more excited about sharing what I have learned with our staff and tamariki.

 James Duke - Room 4 (Years 4, 5 & 6)

 E nga mana, e nga reo, e nga tini karangatanga maha, tena ra koutou katoa.
 I am a local boy of Ngati Wai descent, I whakapapa to the coastal villages of Takahiwai and Whananaki, lucky me!

-After 2 years teaching in the juniors I am moving back to teach in the boys' class.
+After 2 years teaching in the seniors I am moving to teach in a Year 4, 5 and 6 class.
 I am looking forward to the enjoyment of it all.
 I have developed a passion for Social Enterprise and look forward to implementing this initiative into our school, exciting times ahead.

 In my spare time I like to be with my whanau.
 We get up to all sorts of stuff from gardening to getting out on the water in our boat to doing some fishing and water sport.
 I feel at ease when on, in, or near the sea.
 I put it down to my Ngati Wai whakapapa and I am ever thankful to my tupuna for giving this to me.